White Bus for Better Futures™ Programs

 Board Member

-Fast forward to today I feel inspired and privileged by the leadership of Richard and Bibi Ohlsson who have so whole heartedly championed this cause without having had any relatives lost in the Holocaust – their selflessness is heart warming and contagious!
+Fast forward to today I feel inspired and privileged by the leadership of Richard Ohlsson who have so whole heartedly championed this cause without having had any relatives lost in the Holocaust – their selflessness is heart warming and contagious!"

 Get in Touch with Better Futures Foundation